 Technology has revolutionized the way people communicate, access information and work.
 And after how far technology has taken us, the next logical question is how it will shape the world of the future.
 But given the choice, most people would rather forgo the lofty pontificating and find out how technology can get them discounts on stuff.
-That’s where mobile apps come in.
+That’s where mobile apps and websites come in.
+One of the popular websites that regularly posts promo codes and discount coupons is iphone dating app.
+They have a huge database including a wide range of products, from tools to beauty products.
+They also have codes for events and restaurant reservations.

 RetailMeNot – free, iOS/Android

 This is one of the most popular options on the list for the simple reason that RetailMeNot offers thousands of discounts from a variety of online and brick-and-mortar retailers.
+The most lucrative one, mayhaps, is the fragrance shop voucher they offer.
 The app is location-based, so users can get real-time alerts on deals when browsing their favorite shops at the mall.
 The simple drag-and-drop interface also makes it easy for users to redeem their mobile coupons.

 SnipSnap – free, iOS